rotexsoft/leanorm/README.md

 New Test files must be manually added to the phpunit.xml.dist file in order for those new tests to run.

+Class properties and method parameters and variables are all in snake case (e.g. $some_property_name).

 ### Branching

 These are the branches in this repository: